 Operation:

-It is interesting to describe how these "card readers" machines worked.
-In particular, a card was divided into 288 zones that represented personal data.
+It is interesting to describe how "cards of cards" worked.
+In particular, a card was divided into 288 areas that represented the personal data.

-To decode this information, a device with a battery of retractable needles was superimposed on each board.
+To decode this information, an appliance with a battery of retractable needles was overlapped.
 In the absence of perforation, the cardboard stopped the needle.
-Otherwise, the needle would end up in a tub filled with mercury, closing the circuit (mercury is in fact a good conductor of electricity).
+Otherwise, the needle ended up in a tray full of mercury, closing the circuit (mercury is in fact a good electricity conductor).

-The current passed into a wire, operating a relay, which advanced one of the 40 meters by one click (the counters allowed to add the data of the various categories).
-Next to the reading and counting device, the operator had at his disposal a chest of drawers, called a "columner".
-A hole on the board closed a certain contact, automatically controlling the doors of the chest of drawers.
+The current passed into a thread, operating a relay, which made one of the 40 meters by a shot (the counters allowed to add the data of the various categories).
+Next to the reading and counting device, the operator had a chest of drawers, called "Uncolonnator".
+A hole on the card closed a certain contact, automatically commanding the doors of the chest of drawers.

-The operator, by inserting the elaborate card into the door automatically opened by the device, thus grouped the cards homogeneously.
-It was the first time that electricity had been used in the calculation.
+The operator, putting the card developed on the counter automatically open from the device, thus grouped the cards homogeneously.
+It was the first time that, in the calculation, electricity was used.

-A curious note is the format of the cards: they had the same shape as a dollar bill at the time, to facilitate deposits.
-The upper corner was cut diagonally.
-The main reason for the cut angle was to prevent the card from being inserted in reverse.
-If the card was inserted into the reader incorrectly, it hit a lever.
-This activated a micro switch and stopped the machine until the operator rotated the board correctly, as required by the system.
+A curious note is the format of the cards: they had the same shape as a banknote from a dollar of that time, to facilitate deposits.
+The upper angle was cut diagonally.
+The main reason for the cut corner was to prevent the card from being inserted on the contrary.
+If the card was inserted in the reader incorrectly, it went to hit a lever.
+This activated a micro switch and stopped the car until the operator revolved the card correctly, as required by the system.

-The device was a huge success; it was possible to examine up to 800 cards per minute (a fabulous speed for those times and impossible for men) and the result was amazing because it was possible to process, in a few months, all the data of 62 million Americans, saving the government 5 million dollars compared to the previous census of 1880 whose processing lasted 7 years.
-Hollerith, in 1896 founded his company: The "Tabulating Machine Company", one of the columns on which the most important and famous of computer companies would rise, after 28 years: The International Business Machine; IBM.
+The device had a huge success; It was possible to examine up to 800 cards per minute (a fabulous speed for those times and impossible to men) and the result was amazing because it was possible to process, in a few months, all the data of 62 million Americans, saving the government 5 million dollars compared to the previous census of 1880 whose processing lasted 7 years.
+Hollerith, in 1896 he founded his company: the "Tabulating Machine Company", one of the columns on which, after 28 years, the most important and famous of IT companies would have arisen: the International Business Machine; the IBM.

 This is the first part of the documentary on the history of the computer, created by Davide Fornasiero of HistoryBit.